-- 1. Projected capital amounts, which are used to determine the level of non-financial risk10 during the duration of the contract; - 2.
-Cost of capital rate(s), which represent the relative compensation required by the entity for holding this capital; and - 3.
-Discount rates, which are used to obtain the present value of future compensation required.
+- 1. projected capital amounts, which are used to determine the level of non-financial risk17 during the duration of the contract; - 2. cost of capital rate(s), which represent the relative compensation required by the entity for holding this capital; and - 3. discount rates, which are used to obtain the present value of future compensation required.
 The actuary may use similar discount rates for the RA calculation as are used for other IFRS 17 calculations (such as discounting the LIC).

 This method has the benefit of being conceptually close to the definition of the RA and potentially allows allocation of the RA at a more granular level assuming a more granular allocation method for capital amounts.
-On the other hand, the cost of capital (CoC) method may be operationally complex, as the projection of capital requirements is an input to the liability calculation.
+On the other hand, the cost of capital (CoC) method may be operationally complex, as the projection of capital requirements and its underwriting projection are an input to the RA calculation.

 Whereas the general formula for the CoC is simple, there are a variety of ways to determine its components.
-A practical method to determine the compensation required by the entity is the method used for pricing purposes (i.e., the way an entity determines compensation in its day-to-day operations).
+A practical method to determine the compensation required by the entity is the method used for pricing purposes (i.e., the way an entity determines compensation in its dayto-day operations).
 Alternatively, an entity may prefer to define the compensation required on a more theoretical basis.
 Both methods are discussed in this section.